w601sxs/easy-ml-pocs/content/preprocessing/forecast/_index.md

 ### Prepare Forecast data

-While there are many ways to use personalize, this is the least resistance path.
+While there are many ways to use Forecast, this is the least resistance path.
 Let's assume you have a dataset with three columns: a timestamp column, a target column (this is the value you want to forecast), and a category column.

 ```html
 2020-01-01 01:00:00, 1.0, CATEGORY_0